fortenforge/e/_posts/2020-10-10-california-propositions.md

 While Democrats should be excited by the prospects of ending cash bail, several progressive groups (including the California NAACP) are wary of replacing it with a potentially-biased algorithm.

 Unfortunately, there really isn't a viable alternative here.
 Leaving it purely up to the discretion of judges leaves room for even more bias, and the existing system is unjustifiably bad.
-Risk-assessing algorithms have been tried in other states, and results are pretty positive.
+Risk-assessing algorithms have been tried in other states, and results are pretty positive. [↩](#prop-list)

 ## Additional Resources